Lumiera 0.pre.04~rc.1

 • cyclic dependencies should be avoided or at least restricted to some library related place.
 The responsibilities for user code should be as small as possible.

-• Visitor is about double dispatch, thus we can't avoid using some table lookup implementation, and we can't avoid using some of the cooperating classes' vtables.
+• the purpose of Visitor is to achieve double dispatch, thus we can not avoid using some table lookup implementation, and we can not avoid using some of the cooperating classes' vtables.
 Besides that, the implementation should not be too wasteful...

 • individual Visiting Tool implementation classes should be able to opt in or opt out on implementing functions treating some of the visitable subclasses.